-EXCLUSIVE: Inside The CDC – Tracking The Coronavirus
+EXCLUSIVE: Inside the CDC – Tracking the Coronavirus

 The CDC has deployed around 800 employees across US airports and federal quarantine sites.
 “There’s a lot of activity going on – it’s settling into a rhythm and there’s still a lot of urgency about different aspects of the response and that will be going on for some weeks yet,” said Edward Rouse, Senior Advisor, Emergency Operations, CDC.
 “We don’t know the potential of this virus and what it can do.
 We want to be aggressive, lean forward and stay ahead of this epidemic,” said Butler.

-The CDC has issued a travel warning urging Americans not to travel to China unless its absolutely necessary.
+The CDC has issued a travel warning urging Americans not to travel to China unless it’s absolutely necessary.
 The CDC says 42 of the 50 states have at least one person under investigation for the coronavirus but the southern states are not on the list.
-However, there are 11 airports across the US that are screening passengers including Atlanta’s Hartsifled Jackson International.
+However, there are 11 airports across the US that are screening passengers including Atlanta’s Hartsfield Jackson International.